ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_drain_module.rst

 Synopsis
 --------
 - Drain node in preparation for maintenance same as kubectl drain.
-- Cordon will mark node as unschedulable.
+- Cordon will mark the node as unschedulable.
-- Uncordon will mark node as schedulable.
+- Uncordon will mark the node as schedulable.
 - The given node will be marked unschedulable to prevent new pods from arriving.
 - Then drain deletes all pods except mirror pods (which cannot be deleted through the API server).